anonymous-editor/BRSDE/README.md

 cd (insert the directory you downloaded BRSDE to)/BRSDE sudo chmod +x ./BRSDE.sh
 ```
 Then, replace all instances of '/home/tlm' in the script with your username.
-You dan find this by running
+You can find this by running
 ```
 echo $HOME
 ```
 To run the program, simply run
 ```
 ./BRSDE.sh